Special Fasteners in Stainless Steel

-Stainless steel, also known as inox from French "inoxydable", is a steel alloy with a minimum of 10.5% chromium content by mass.
+Stainless steel, also known as inox from French "inoxydable", is a steel alloy with a minimum of 10.5% chromium content.

-Stainless steel does not readily corrode, rust or stain with water as ordinary steel does, but despite the name, it is not fully stain-proof, most notably under low oxygen, high salinity, or poor circulation environments.
+Stainless steel fasteners do not easily corrode, rust or stain in clean water environments as ordinary steel does, but despite the name, is not stain or rustproof; notably under low oxygen, high salinity, chemical or poor circulation environments.

-Stainless steel is used where both the properties of steel and corrosion resistance are required.
+Stainless steel fasteners are used where both the properties of steel and corrosion resistance are required.

-Stainless steel differs from carbon steel by the amount of chromium present.
+Stainless steel fasteners differ from carbon steel by the amount of chromium present.

-Unprotected carbon steel rusts readily when exposed to air and moisture.
-This iron oxide film (rust) is active and accelerates corrosion by forming more iron oxide, and due to the greater volume of the iron oxide, this tends to flake and fall away.
+Unprotected carbon steel fasteners rust readily when exposed to air and moisture.
+This rust that is an iron oxide film is active and accelerates corrosion by forming more iron oxide, and due to the greater volume of the iron oxide, this tends to flake and fall away.

-Stainless steels contain sufficient chromium to form a passive film of chromium oxide, which prevents further surface corrosion by blocking oxygen diffusion to the steel surface and blocks corrosion from spreading into the metal's internal structure, and due to the similar size of the steel and oxide ions they bond very strongly and remain attached to the surface.
-Passivation only occurs if the proportion of chromium is high enough and oxygen is present.
+Stainless steel fasteners contain sufficient chromium to form a passive surface film of chromium oxide, which prevents further surface corrosion by blocking oxygen to the steel surface and blocks corrosion from spreading into the stainless steel internal structure.
+Due to the similar size of the steel and oxide ions, they bond very strongly and remain attached to the surface.
+The outer layer (passivation bonding) only occurs if the proportion of chromium is high enough and oxygen is present.

 Type AISI 303 S21 (form EN58AM) (Austenitic - non-magnetic)